DanielPickens/Count-Bits/README.md

 # Count-Bits
-my js solution using Bitmasking for Counting Bits
+my js solution using Bitmasking for the Leetcode Challenge "Counting Bits"